Dedov-Ivan/C_Sharp_HSE/README.md

 # C#_HSE
-First year homework/ Discipline - Fundamentals of programming in C#
+First year of HSE University homework / Discipline - Fundamentals of programming in C#